 What are the SAT requirements for students to be admitted to Suffolk University?

-Suffolk University typically requires applicants to be in the top 55 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1030 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 930.
-The estimated average SAT composite for admitted freshman is 1130 out of 1600.
-The school ranks #27 in Massachusetts for highest average SAT composite score.
+Suffolk University typically prefers applicants to be in the top 59 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1010 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 910.
+The estimated average SAT composite for admitted freshman is 1110 out of 1600.
+Suffolk University ranks #26 in Massachusetts for highest average SAT composite score.
 A competitive SAT score is critical as 87 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |ACT Test||25th Percentile Score|